Visit the mound: the pirate team of the whole decade - Mash Viral

 It is almost appropriate for a new decade to signal a new era for the team with president Travis williamsGM Ben Cherington and manager Derek Shelton now in charge, but before looking forward, let's take a moment to remember the decade that has just passed.

 This is the list of 25 men of the best pirates of the decade.
+The places were chosen for their overall performance, their performance in individual seasons and their legacy with the team.
 To be clear, we will only analyze your contributions with the 2010-2019 Pirates.
 If they excelled with another team but fought with the Pirates, they will not make this list.

 Initial alignment